2710 Monitoring Visits and Contacts

 • is performing all or some activities of daily living due to long-term improvement in functional condition.

-The case worker uses his judgment to determine if the individual's long-term improvement is expected to last through the current authorization period or beyond before reducing or terminating services.
-See Section 2721.6, Long-term Versus Short-term Changes in the Individual's Condition, for additional details in making that determination.
+The caseworker uses their judgment to determine if the person's long-term improvement is expected to last through the current authorization period or beyond before reducing or terminating services.
+Review Section 2721.6, Long-term Versus Short-term Changes in the Person's Condition, for more details to make that determination.

-The individual and provider may agree to change the number of personal attendant service (PAS) hours to be provided based on the individual's needs without prior approval from the case worker.
-The amount of service provided should be sufficient to meet the individual's needs depending on the loss or gain in the individual's functional ability to perform activities of daily living.
+The person and provider may agree to change the number of personal attendant service (PAS) hours provided based on the person's needs without prior approval from the caseworker.
+The amount of service provided should be enough to meet the person's needs depending on the loss or gain in the person's functional ability to perform activities of daily living.

 2710.4 Monitoring Documentation Requirements